Business Travel Insurance

 Check existing coverage.

-Some companies maintain group policies or corporate credit cards with limited travel insurance benefits already included.
+Some companies carry group policies or offer corporate credit cards with limited travel insurance benefits.
+Confirm what's already in place before buying.

 How Much Does Business Travel Insurance Cost?